≡ Menu

 What rate can I qualify for?

-The “rate” you can qualify for after being diagnosed with skin cancer will depend on several factors, including the type of skin cancer you were diagnosed with, the stage of the cancer, the treatment you received, and how long ago you completed treatment.
+The “rate” you can qualify for after being diagnosed with skin cancer will depend on several factors, including the type of skin cancer you were diagnosed with, the stage of the tumor, the treatment you received, and how long ago you completed treatment.
 Here are some general guidelines for the rates you may be able to qualify for:

-3. Standard: If you have been diagnosed with basal cell carcinoma or squamous cell carcinoma that has been removed but has spread beyond the skin’s surface or if you have been diagnosed with melanoma in situ, you may qualify for a Standard rate.
+3. Standard: If you have been diagnosed with basal cell carcinoma or squamous cell carcinoma that has been removed but has spread beyond the skin’s surface, or if you have been diagnosed with Melanoma in situ, you may qualify for a Standard rate.

-4. Substandard: If you have been diagnosed with melanoma or other types of skin cancer that have spread beyond the skin’s surface or have a history of multiple skin cancers, you may qualify for a substandard rate.
+4. Substandard: If you have been diagnosed with Melanoma or other types of skin cancer that have spread beyond the skin’s surface or have a history of multiple skin cancers, you may qualify for a substandard rate.
 The premium for this rate will be higher than the standard rate due to the increased risk.

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 Here are some steps you can take to help ensure that you get the best life insurance coverage for your needs: